 The cloud allows businesses to scale up or down according to demand—without having to invest in additional hardware or commit to the traditional high upfront investment.
 This is great news for businesses that experience seasonal or unpredictable spikes in demand, as they can easily adjust their computing resources accordingly, thanks to the SaaS model.

-Finally, cloud technology allows organizations to access the latest software, tools, and features with ease.
+Finally, multi-tenant cloud technology allows organizations to access the latest software, tools, and features with ease.
 With automatic updates and outsourced management, companies are able to stay competitive and enhance their IT efficiency.
 According to BCG, large enterprises can use the cloud to bring out services 30-60% faster, compared with relying on bespoke in-house infrastructure.

 There’s no denying it, there are lots of benefits to yield with cloud services.
 Here are a few more: